Comfort food at its finest! Savory Breakfast Sausage Meatballs are served with rich, peppered white gravy. Have them for breakfast or as an appetizer.

 - Set tongs next to the platter of meatballs and gravy so guests can serve themselves.
 Provide forks or toothpicks.

-To serve them as part of a meal:
+To serve them as a meal:

 - The meatballs and gravy are delicious over biscuits for an old-fashioned breakfast.
 Split biscuits in half and set them on plates.
 Spoon the meatballs and gravy over the halves.